CIN III/HSIL Cervical Intraepithelial Neoplasia III (severe) High-Grade Squamous Intraepithelial Lesions * * * * * * * * * * *

 Maybe for some women, having the doctor take care of the problem for them is best for them.
 However, if that is a choice that they make when they know all the options, including the alternatives then fine, its her choice.
 The problem is, a doctor won't tell you about this option.

 When I did my colpo and biopsies, I told the Dr's up front (and the nurse) that I was going to treat it naturopatically.
 The nurse was most interested, I brought Tori's book with me, and I knew that they were going to take pictures of the colpo, so I asked for a copy.
 I knew I was going to post my experience online, my regular website was going full steam and I knew this was something important that needed to be shared.
-I had originally created a website on MSN and documented my experience there, but they deleted it for some reason, and I didn't have a back up copy of it, because it was something that you build online as you go.

 I was able to pull together most of my medical papers that I had over the years, I couldn't find all the receipts but I have the naturopath's notes and know I did ten treatments, which by the way, I could of done myself, and saved those 10 office visits.
 I decided however to go to the office, because it was important to wash all of the powder off my cervix and not get it all over the place, like on the walls of my vagina.
 I decided I'd rather let my ND do it, and I was at a time when I could afford the $70 per week for the two office visits.
 So it was worth the peace of mind.